hasura/learn-graphql/services/backend/auth-server/README.md

 # JWT Authentication server Boilerplate

-Sample JWT Authentication server for generating a JWT to use in the `Authentication` header by the built in JWT decoder in Hasura GraphQL Engine when started in JWT mode.
+Sample JWT Authentication server for generating a JWT to use in the `Authentication` header by the built-in JWT decoder in Hasura GraphQL Engine when started in JWT mode.

 ## Getting Started